 Jeff Tweedy “WARM”

 Well, he did it.
 It’s not a perfect record.
-Far from it.
 It’s not his best music.
-No. But I suspect Jeff Tweedy will never get closer to something as honest, as definitive and as unflinchingly empathetic as he does on “WARM.”
+But I suspect Jeff Tweedy will never get closer to something as honest and as unflinchingly empathetic as he does on “WARM.”
 This is monumental, middle-aged, dude stuff.
-This is the sort of music that, while universal in the generic sense, really reaches into the chest cavity of a certain middle-aged man and holds the heart up to behold -- naked, vulnerable, relieved, scared.
+This is the sort of music that really reaches into the chest cavity of a certain middle-aged man and holds the heart up to behold—naked, vulnerable, scared but also relieved.
 “WARM” is what the other side of decades of therapy sounds like.
-It’s a search for meaning through empathy and self-acceptance in the second half.
-It’s music trying to fill the thin, but infinite, line between meaninglessness and purpose, loneliness and love, rageful fear and warm acceptance.
+It’s music attempting to fill the thin, but infinite line between meaninglessness and purpose, loneliness and love, rageful fear and warm acceptance.
+If “WARM” were presented to me as the Old Testament for some sort of cultish Men’s Group, I’m pretty sure I’d sign up.

 Countless middle-aged songwriters before Tweedy have stared down Death, Loneliness, Love and rest of the existential canon.
 Some have done it more poetically (Nick Cave, Leonard Cohen).
 Some have done it more musically (Bob Dylan, Nick Drake) .
 But I cannot think of any man who has done it more honestly than Tweedy on “WARM.”
 Of the “death songs” on the record, “Don’t Forget” and “How Will I Find You” are the standouts.
 The former is a song simultaneously to his father and to his sons about wanting them to know how much they matter, how much he wants to matter and how much he fears none of it matters.
 The latter is the album’s closer and asks the two questions that would challenge most any believer: (1) How do we ever find somebody to love us in the way we want to love and be loved?
 (2) And then, more devastatingly, how will we reconvene with that love once we have passed away?
-On an album of mostly three minute, sad, but hopeful, songs, this final meditation is six minutes of the slightest instrumentation, punctured by longer stretches of feedback and exploration.
+On an album of mostly three minute, sad, but hopeful, songs, this final meditation is six minutes of the spare instrumentation punctured by long stretches of feedback and exploration.
 It functions as a cliffhanger of sorts, forcing us to ask ourselves: “Is he OK?
 Did he make it through like we thought he did?”

-And then there is “I Know What It’s Like,” a song so on brand for empath-Tweedy as to function like a Brené Brown podcast, condensed into four minutes of music.
+“The Red Brick” and “Warm (When the Sun has Died),” represent a complex single idea, presented in two parts, about how an object of seething anger (the red brick) eventually warms, solidifies and, over time, becomes a shelter.
+Though far from the best songs on the record, they best express the Fear / Anger cycle that he is working to disabuse himself of.
+And then there is “I Know What It’s Like,” a virtual Brené Brown TED Talk, condensed into four glorious, musical minutes.
 The singer repeats the titular refrain.
 He knows what it like to feel alone.
 To self-medicate so as to not feel alone.
 To have to start again.
 He really does.
 But of course, he also knows that nobody really knows what others feel.
 But he wants to say it and he wants to occupy that space.
 Because even if he can’t really be there he can still try.
 The song is both literal in its framing of empathy and also quite metaphorical in the searching the singer goes through to genuinely connect without making it all about him.

 The real truth about it is / No one gets it right